Normal poops… rarer than unicorn poop?

 Try combining oats, nuts and seeds (e.g. in our gut-frendly museli) or chia seeds with nuts and seeds (chia pots with crunchy topping).

 If your poblem lies with things moving too fast you’ll need to limit your roughage intake.
 Opt for oats and psyllium instead.
+Read more in this blog on oats and other sources of soluble fibre.

 • A rainbow coloured plate of fruit, which is great for gut health